‘The Vampire Diaries’ Season 8: Tyler Lockwood Will Return [Spoilers]

 Fans were outraged with Damon’s actions against Tyler Lockwood in The Vampire Diaries Season 8, but there is some good news.
 Friday’s episode will see the werewolf founding family member return, but not in the way that fans want.

 When TVD Season 8 was confirmed as the final season, fans instantly gave a list of characters they wanted to see return.
 Tyler Lockwood was on that list, among the likes of Jeremy Gilbert and Sarah Salvatore.
-Fans wanted to see closure for the various characters that have come and gone, some never to even be mentioned.
+Fans wanted to see closure for the various characters who have come and gone, with some never to even be mentioned.

 Tyler Returns to '#TheVampireDiaries' This Week – First Look Photo! https://t.co/M5sddr9g0k pic.twitter.com/utrjhsHePh